Phil564/bzty/README.md

 Sepia Go 1.0.6 modified to work without servers.

 ## Compiling the APK on Windows

+(if you don't have java already, install it. it needs to be in your env path.)

 1. get an apk of Sepia Go 1.0.6
 2. rename the apk to `baseapk.apk`
 3. move the renamed apk to the repository